mozz100/weddingapp/README.md

 for the 'production' database
 4. `rake db:create` (if you need to)
 5. `rake db:migrate db:seed`
-6. Read the "Customisation section"
+6. Read the "Customisation" section

 Customisation